Dynamic Reflections: Probing Video Representations with Text Alignment: Conclusion, Limitations, and Future Work

 \section{Conclusion, Limitations, and Future Work}

 In this work, we conduct the first comprehensive study extending the Platonic Representation Hypothesis into the temporal domain.
 We demonstrate that alignment scores dramatically improve -- doubling in some cases -- simply by utilizing multiple video frames and diverse caption sets at inference, without any retraining.
-We quantify this phenomenon with a novel, highly accurate ($R^2 >0.98$) saturation-based scaling law, which quantitatively confirms that native video models (like VideoMAEv2) are fundamentally more able to leverage temporal information than static encoders (like DINOv2).
+We quantify this phenomenon with a novel and accurate ($R^2 >0.98$) saturation-based scaling law, which quantitatively confirms that native video models (like VideoMAEv2) are intrinsically better at using temporal information than static encoders (like DINOv2).

 Through an extensive analysis involving 121 vision and language models, we show that alignment against text encoders strongly correlates with downstream performance on both semantic and non-semantic tasks, suggesting that vision-text alignment can be used as an informative zero-shot metric to guide video model development.
 At the same time, our analysis sheds light on some limitations of existing pure video foundation models, showing that many video models are outperformed by image models applied frame-by-frame.
 Finally, while generative models are a promising direction for video models, it remains an open question of how we can best harness their latent representations for understanding, as currently their alignment to text is quite weak.